For detailed tax or assessing information about your property, click here to go to BS&A Online

 The Assessor’s Office is responsible for determining the valuation of over 2,400 parcels within Olive Township.
 In accordance with Michigan General Property Tax Law, the Assessor’s Office must discover and value all parcels, both Real and Personal that are not exempt by law.
 Real property is typically land and buildings while personal property is typically equipment, furniture and fixtures owned by commercial, industrial and utility companies.

 Michigan Law requires Assessed Values (AV) to be uniform according to the value of the property and represent a value that does not exceed 50% of market value.
 Assessed Value goes up and down with the real estate market and there are no limits on the amount of change.
 State Equalized Value (SEV) is typically the same value as assessed.
-However, the amounts can differ if the County Equalization Departments determines the Assessor is not assessing at 50% of market value.
+However, the amounts can differ if the County Equalization Department determines the Assessor is not assessing at 50% of market value.

 Below is a collection of information regarding everyday inquiries in the Assessing Department, including calculations for the Taxable Value.
-If you have any questions regarding your assessment or any other related question, please feel free to contact Tyler Tacoma at the township office on Tuesdays or via email anytime.
+If you have any questions regarding your assessment or any other related question, please feel free to contact Tyler Tacoma at the township office on Wednesdays or via email anytime.

 Property Site Visits

 The Assessor’s Office makes several property visits throughout the year.
-Most notably, the Assessor and/or staff visits all of the sites that have been issued a building permit that the year.
+Most notably, the Assessor and/or staff visits all sites that have been issued a building permit for that year.
 Most of these appraisal reviews of new construction are completed in the winter toward the end of the year.
 From an assessment perspective, the valuation for the upcoming year’s assessment roll is based on “whatever the property looks like on ‘Tax Day,’ December 31st.”
 In other words, a new house that is only 50% completed as of year end will have an assessment in the upcoming year that reflects partial construction.
 The Assessor’s Office will then return to that property the following year to verify that the work was completed, and change the partial construction assessment to a completed house assessment for the subsequent year.

 Based on this timeline and the necessity that the Assessor’s Office keeps a current project status of properties as of December 31st, several site visits must take place in the last few weeks of the year.
 In order to maintain an efficient schedule, the Assessor’s Office usually goes on neighborhood-wide permit reviews stopping at several sites throughout the day.
 If you have a project going at your home and would prefer a scheduled appointment, please do not hesitate to contact our office and we will arrange a site review.
-In addition, if your project is completed before the end of the year, please feel free to get a hold of us as we would be more than happy to complete our appraisal and assessment review of your home earlier in the year.
+In addition, if your project is completed before the end of the year, please feel free to contact us as we would be more than happy to complete our appraisal and assessment review of your home earlier in the year.

 Taxable Value (TV) Calculation